16 - 21 June 2024

 Paper 13093-118

-Spectroscopic Investigation of Nebular Gas (SING): instrument assembly, testing and calibration
+Spectroscopic Investigation of Nebular Gas (SING): instrument design, assembly and testing

 Abstract